Agreement to work flexible hours

 The amount which divides the distribution into two groups of equal size, one having earnings above and the other below that amount.

 Employed people who, during the reference week, worked in more than one job.
 Multiple jobholders exclude those who changed employer during the reference week.
-People who were unpaid voluntary workers or on unpaid trainee/work placement in their second job were excluded from the Multiple jobholder population.
+People who were unpaid voluntary workers or on unpaid trainee or work placement in their second job were excluded from the Multiple jobholder population.

 An occupation is a collection of jobs that are sufficiently similar in their title and tasks, skill level and skill specialisation which are grouped together for the purposes of classification.
 In this publication, occupation refers to Major Group and Skill Level as defined by ANZSCO - Australian and New Zealand Standard Classification of Occupations, 2013, Version 1.2.